mitmproxy/mitmproxy/docs/config.rst

 The options available in the config files are precisely those available as command-line flags, with the key being the option's long name.
-To get a complete list of these, use the :option:`--help` option on each of the tools.
+To get a complete list of these, use the ``--help`` option on each of the tools.
 Be careful to only specify common options in the **common.conf** file - unsupported options in this file will be detected as an error on startup.